Print, text, and email are a delicious mix in this restaurant marketing campaign.

 In a nice way she made it clear that if I didn’t give our number before ordering, I would miss the opportunity to get today’s points and the discount.

 It was light arm twisting with a smile.

 I won’t do much for a 10 percent discount or even 15.
 However, even if I never returned to the restaurant, a 20 percent discount was a motivator.

 Then she advised my friend to give her text number NEXT time so SHE could get the discount.
 Next time!
 How presumptuous.
 And yet…

 Done.
 Text sent.

 I immediately got the reply text with the code, which the waitperson entered into her iPad.
 Now they had my mobile number.
-Because — remember the foreshadowing? — I had brought my phone that had the photo of the coupon for my dinner mate.
+Because — remember the foreshadowing? — I had brought my phone that had the photo of the coupon.

 Now you may say, “Oh, everybody brings their phones everywhere.”
 But to be sure, they spelled it out on the postcard as more “convenient” than carrying the actual coupon.
 And it was!

-So they had my physical address and had asked for permission to text me using SMS — which was a relationship that I approved — all before I had even gotten my food.
+So they had my physical address, and they got my permission to text me using SMS all before I’d even gotten my food.

 Wait, it gets better.